 Document what you learn from the campaign; this will help you improve future campaigns.

-You should also have a comprehensive post-campaign report to summarise the results so you can keep your sponsor informed.
-You can discuss a readjustment of the budget if needed.
+You should also have a comprehensive post-campaign report summarising the results to keep your sponsor informed.
+If needed, you can discuss a budget readjustment.